Azure/eno/docs/synthesis/README.md

   annotations:
     eno.azure.io/ignore-side-effects: "true"
 ```
-With this annotation, only direct composition changes will trigger synthesis.
+With this annotation, only changes to the composition spec will trigger synthesis.

 #### Input Synchronization